Effective Date: July 31, 2015

 We share students’ personally identifiable information with the Customer who enrolled the student for access to our Online Learning Programs.
 We may also share such information with vendors, suppliers, licensors and/or subcontractors (“Contractors”) that perform services on our behalf.
 Our agreements with these Contractors generally contain confidentiality and non-disclosure provisions requiring that such Contractors maintain the confidentiality of any personally identifiable information that may be disclosed or made available to them so that Edmentum can use Contractor’s product or services.
 We reserve the right to share students’ personally identifiable information when we, in good faith, believe disclosure is appropriate to comply with the law, a court order or a subpoena.
 We may also disclose such information to prevent or investigate a possible crime, such as fraud or identity theft; to protect the security of our Online Learning Programs; or to protect our own rights or property or the rights, property or safety of our users or others.
 Finally, we reserve the right to transfer students’ personally identifiable information to a successor organization if, for example, we transfer the ownership or operation of our Online Learning Programs to another organization, if we liquidate and sell our assets, or if we merge with or are acquired by another organization.
 If such a transfer occurs, the successor organization’s use of students’ personally identifiable information will still be subject to this Policy.

-Our Customers determine which of their students will be enrolled for access to our Online Learning Programs, and our Customers determine what information about those students they will provide to Edmentum.
-For students under the age of 13, we require our Customers to obtain parental consent before enrolling the student.
-Even then, we do not knowingly collect personally identifiable information directly from children under the age of 13 through our Online Learning Programs.
-If you have knowledge that a child under the age of 13 has provided personally identifiable information to us, please contact us using the information provided below.
+Our Customers determine which of their students will be enrolled to access and use our Online Learning Programs, and our Customers determine what information about those students they will provide to Edmentum or input into the Online Learning Programs.
+For students under the age of 13, we require our Customers to obtain any necessary or legally required parental consents before allowing students to access or use the Online Learning Programs.
+Even then, we do not knowingly collect personal information directly from children under the age of 13.
+If you have knowledge that a child under the age of 13 has provided personal information to us, please contact us using the information provided below.
+Edmentum’s COPPA assurance statement can also be accessed here.

 Security Measures and Data Retention